diem/dip/lips/lip-4.md

 ## Refunds

-Merchant B now wishes to refund user A. But user A was sending from a custodial account so merchant B must send the funds back to the custodial account and include subaddress information so that the funds are directed back to user A.  Merchant B’s client now constructs a transaction via the following where referenced_event is the committed event sequence number under the sending account of the original send payment event:
+Merchant B now wishes to refund user A. But user A was sending from a custodial account so merchant B must send the funds back to the custodial account and include subaddress information so that the funds are directed back to user A.  Merchant B’s client now constructs a transaction via the following where referenced_event is the committed event sequence number under the sending account of the original sent payment event:

 ```
 metadata = GeneralMetadatav0 {
-  to_subaddress: 0x987,
+  to_subaddress: 'alice',
   referenced_event: 123,
 };

-program = deposit<LBR>(
+program = encode_peer_to_peer_with_metadata_script(
+    "LBR" /*currency*/,
     0x7777 /*recipient*/,
     100 /*amount*/,
     lcs(MetadataType::GeneralMetadataType(